LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 ## Prerequisites

-To execute the code examples provided in this article you should have each of the following:
+To execute the code examples provided in this article, you should have each of the following:

 1. Visual Studio 2019 (preferred)